SeredaYehor/ovpn_server/README.md

 ## Generating ssh keys

 Before executing all scripts you should generate ssh keys for remote user, which will execute all command on servers.
-To create these keys you need to execute CreateSshKey script with sudo.
+To create these keys you need to execute **setupBot** script and press enter every time when scripts asks for input.

->Example of executing CreateSshKey script
+>Example of executing setupBot script
 >
->`sudo ./CreateSshKey`
+>`./setupBot`

 ## Setup of OpenVPN-server